AdamRJensen/adamrjensen.github.io/posts/gsoc_project_summary.md

 * [Climate One Building](http://climate.onebuilding.org/)
 ```

-After +200 hours behind the screen and keyboard, I have made 232 commits on GitHub, contributing 2992 lines of new code - you can see a full list of my contributions to pvlib [here](https://github.com/pvlib/pvlib-python/commits?author=adamrjensen).
+After +200 hours behind the screen and keyboard, I have made 232 commits on GitHub, contributing 2992 lines of new code - you can see a full list of my contributions to pvlib during GSoC [here](https://github.com/pvlib/pvlib-python/commits?author=adamrjensen&since=2021-06-01&until=2021-08-22).
 My contributions focused on adding new file reading and data retrieval functions for all of the above data sources, with the exception of Climate One Building.
 The reason for not including Climate One Building was that I concluded that other data sources would be preferable for almost all solar energy applications.
 Developing functions for Climate One Building would probably increase its use, which most likely would be undesirable.

 Perhaps the work that I am most proud of is the functions for accessing and reading BSRN data.
 The [BSRN](https://bsrn.awi.de/) is a global network of high-quality radiation measurement stations, which store their data in a notoriously archaic file format.
 Accessing BSRN data is now super easy and can be done in just a few lines of code: